 The small business health care tax credit was created to help small businesses (those with fewer than 25 full-time employees and annual average wages of $50,000) as well as small tax-exempt organizations afford the cost of providing health insurance coverage to their employees.
-In order to qualify for the credit, an employer must enroll in an insurance plan through the Small Business Health Options Program (SHOP) Marketplace in their state.
-First, determine if a business qualifies for the SHOP Marketplace, by using the Full-time Equivalent (FTE) Employee Calculator on the healthcare.gov website.
+Beginning in 2014, the credit is available only for health insurance provided through the Small Business Health Options Program (SHOP) Marketplace.
+First, a business needs to determine if it a qualifies for the SHOP Marketplace.
+This can be done by using the Full-time Equivalent (FTE) Employee Calculator on the healthcare.gov website.
 Then determine if the business qualifies for the credit and how much with the help of the Small Business Healthcare Tax Credit Estimator.

 The amount of the credit was 35% (25% for tax-exempt organizations) of the employer’s contribution to health insurance premiums for 2010 through 2013.
 However, from March 2, 2013 through September 30, 2013, due to budget cuts resulting from sequestration, the credit was reduced by 8.7% for certain small tax exempt taxpayers.
 Beginning 2014 the credits increased to 50% for small businesses and 35% for tax-exempt organizations.

 The credit is only available for two consecutive tax years.
 The credit can be carried forward or back if a small business doesn't owe taxes during the year.
 And, any excess of the premiums over the amount of the credit can still be taken as a deduction on the small business's return.
 To claim the credit, file Form 8941 Credit for Small Employer Health Insurance Premiums.

 Proposed regulations were released in Aug.
 2014, which changed the amount of the credit from 35% to 50%, beginning in 2014, and placed a two-year limit on the credit.

 Final Regulations were issued in June 2014.